Spike Brady

-Michael T. "Spike" Brady (born December 1854 in Chicago) was an outfielder for the Chicago White Stockings (the predecessors to the Chicago Cubs) in the National Association in 1875.
+Michael T. "Spike" Brady (born December 1854) was an American baseball player.
+He was an outfielder for the Chicago White Stockings (the predecessors to the Chicago Cubs) in the National Association in 1875.
+He was born in Chicago.

 Brady's major league experience consisted of exactly one game with the White Stockings on September 25, 1875.
 He had one hit (a triple) in four at-bats, scored a run, and had three errors in eight chances in center field.

 Brady's date and place of death are unknown.